-Top 4 Risks and Struggles of Distributors in eCommerce
+Top 4 Risks of Distributors in B2B eCommerce

 According to Google, 90% of B2B customers start their buying journey with an online search.
 Moreover, as Gartner research shows, B2B buyers are unlikely to contact an agent without conducting preliminary online research first.
 In fact, they spend as little as 17% of their time talking to a real person, preferring digital channels over face-to-face interactions.
 As a result of the pandemic and ensuing quarantines, 80% of B2B ecommerce journeys were said to occur online with limited buyer-seller interaction.
 McKinsey’s investigation into the market provides even more convincing numbers: 96% of B2B sales teams have shifted to remote selling.
 While pandemics and quarantines end, we expect the online selling trend to stay and continue to grow.